landoyjx/charting_library_wiki/Widget-Methods.md

 Returns an array of IDs of all studies.
 They can be used to create a study.

+### undoRedoState()

+Returns a structure describing current undo/redo stacks' states.
+: object:

+    * `enableUndo`: boolean flag, true if undo action is available
+    * `undoText`: name to the available undo operation, or undefined is there is no one.
+    * `enableRedo`: boolean flag, true if redo action is available
+    * `redoText`: name to the available redo operation, or undefined is there is no one.

 ## Customization

 ### changeTheme(themeName)